jasjeev4/jasjeev4/README.md

   - [Django-Chime][Django-Chime] - A project that demonstrates a deployment of Amazon Chime on a Django server with user authentication implemented.

-  - [slate-images][slate-images-django] - version of the slate rich text editor with the ability to add images added in hosted on a Django server.
+  - [slate-images][slate-images-django] - Version of the slate rich text editor with the ability to add images added in hosted on a Django server.

 - Node.js: